medhatassm/EntityFrameworkCompleteGuide/EFCoreConfiguration/Readme.md

 ### Data Annotation

-you can use data annotation to override configuration but it have some issue with clean code, because you will override each configuration in each class (entity) in your project
+you can use data annotation to override configuration, but it has some issue with clean code, because you will override each configuration in each class (entity) in your project

 - lot of code.
 - not match clean code.